Skip to content

 k2LNhj8Ks Tom aea02307-a91e-4bc0-abad-1c0bee817dfa subscribed

-User import creates and updates user profiles, and can also be used to create segments.
-To create a segment, select Automatically generate a segment from the users who are imported from this CSV before starting the import.
+User import can also be used to create segments by selecting Automatically generate a segment from the users who are imported from this CSV before starting the import.

 You can set the name of the segment or accept the default, which is the name of your file.
 Files that were used to create a segment will have a link to view the segment after the import has been completed.